Find Nursing Colleges

 Oakland University

-Texas A&M University - College Station comes in at #2 on our list of the most popular colleges offering master's degrees in forensic nursing.
-The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the most recent year for which we have data, 4 people received their master's degree in forensic nursing from Texas A&M College Station.
-About 100% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Texas A&M University-College Station comes in at #2 on our list of the most popular colleges offering master's degrees in forensic nursing.
+During the most recent year for which we have data, 7 people received their master's degree in forensic nursing from this school.
+Data shows that graduates who hold this degree go on to make a median salary of $40,669.

 #3